maxbback/nifi-xml/README.md

 # nifi-xml xml2csv xml2avro
+If you like to contribute to this project leave a message and I will invite you

 XML to csv processing with NiFi and Groovy
 This processor can convert XML to CSV and XML to AVRO